open-reaction-database/ord-schema/ord_schema/orm/README.md

 `units` fields from the protocol buffer message.
 Instances of the mapper correspond to individual rows in the associated table.

+### Database structure

+* Every message in the schema has an associated table in the database. `Mass` messages appear in the `mass` table, `ReactionInput` messages appear in the `reaction_input` table, etc.
+* Some message types appear in more than one context in the schema.
+For instance, `ReactionInput` appears as a field in both `Reaction` (as `Reaction.inputs`) and `ReactionWorkup` (as `ReactionWorkup.input`) messages.
+Every table in the database contains an `ord_schema_context` column that indicates the context of each message in the ORD schema.
+* Every database table has a unique `id` column that is used as the primary key and as the foreign key when defining relationships between tables.
+This database-specific ID should not be confused with the `dataset_id` and `reaction_id` fields of `Dataset` and `Reaction`, respectively.
+Notably, the `CompoundPreparation` and `CrudeComponent` messages refer to ORD reaction IDs (`reaction.reaction_id`, _not_ `reaction.id`); these are explicit ORD-level relationships that are not part of the database-specific relationship structure.
+* Data specific to the RDKit PostgreSQL cartridge, such as molecular fingerprints, is stored in a separate `rdkit` schema to avoid conflicts with message-specific tables in the `public` (default) schema.

 ## Usage

 ### Install PostgreSQL and the RDKit extension